supercollider/supercollider/README_WINDOWS.md

                 generators, cmake depends on the search path.
 It is automatically set when you start the mingw32 or mingw64 shell.
-                This means that you switch between 32- and 64-bit builds of SC when you switch the shell.
+                This means that you switch between 32- and 64-bit builds of SC when you switch the shell, which is a convenient way to switch the search path.

           Note: While not supported by msys2 officially, you can actually run the SC build - which does not depend on unix build tools by